 The Chancel and west ends vie for the attention first - the lighting in the chancel (at least on the days we visited) gives a serene and warmly atmosphere.
 One wall has no windows, one wall has a small one with yellow glass and the third has windows with coloured glass, but it is the light from the yellow glass that gives it this atmosphere - it almost feels like candels have been lit and placed around the room.
 Add to this a highly decorated ceiling with corbels and bosses, the stone reredos with the figure of Christ with open, welcoming arms.

 Much of the nave has no windows, just the west window which is large with coloured glass depicting the crucifixion.
 It is magnificent - the colour, the detail, the size.
 All the windows in the church are by Thomas Wilmshurst.

 Elsewhere there are many other things to see; stone carvings, carved pew end, an old stone tablet of Christ on the cross, the decorated organ, the bosses, corbels and much more.
 There is a history leaflet available inside the church written by Geoffrey K. Brandwood and published by the Churches Conservation Trust - any facts given on these pages come from this very informative leaflet.
 Geoffrey has done a splendid job in researching the history of this building and we are grateful he has shared his knowledge with us, the visitors.

-The church of St. Margaret is a Grade II listed building - more information about the listing can be found at the British Listed Buildings
+The church of St. Margaret is a Grade II* listed building - more information about the listing can be found at the Historic England

 The church is now 'redundant' and is now maintained by the Churches Conservation Trust